Sabathh/data_structures_proj3/explanation_6.md

 - $min$ - Shall store the lowest value in the list so far
 - $max$ - Shall store the highest value in the list so far

 Traverse the entire list.

-- If the current value is lower than $min$: update $min$
+- If the current value is lower than $min$: update $min$.
 - If the current value is higher than $max$: update $max$

 ## Time complexity